El-SheikhAI/El-SheikhAI/README.md

 > *"Every manual task is just an automation waiting to be built."*

 I believe the best businesses in the next decade will be the ones that automate fastest.
-My mission with **Nodatix** is to be the automation backbone for Arab businesses — helping them compete globally by working smarter with AI and workflows.
+My mission with **nodatx** is to be the automation backbone for Arab businesses — helping them compete globally by working smarter with AI and workflows.

 ---